BILL ANALYSIS

 BULLISHTo amend the Food and Nutrition Act of 2008 to modify the definition of food.

-HR8403 (To amend the Food and Nutrition Act of 2008 to modify the definition of food.) carries an AI-assessed market impact score of 5/10 with a bullish outlook for investors.
-This legislation directly affects $KR, Walmart ($WMT) and Costco ($COST).
-The primary sectors impacted are Consumer and Agriculture.
+HR8403 (To amend the Food and Nutrition Act of 2008 to modify the definition of food.) has been assessed with a bullish outlook for investors.
+This legislation directly affects $KR.
+The primary sectors impacted are Consumer.
 View the full bill text on Congress.gov.

 bullish